andyswanepoel/react-interview-problems/home-finder/README.md

 - [X] Table for displaying data
 - [ ] Registration
 - [ ] Login
-- [ ] Routing - could have protected routes to force login/registration
+- [ ] Routing - could have protected routes to force redirect to login/registration

 ## Data Storage
-In the absence of a database, I'll store the houses in `houses.js` file:
+In the absence of a database, I'll store the homes in `database.js` file:

 ```js
     const houses = [